Industrial Hemp Ag-Pilot Program for 2019 Planting Season

 A printed copy of your background check from the Michigan State Police, Internet Criminal history access tool (ICHAT).
 Use these instructions for the Michigan State Police ICHAT system.

 - If the applicant is a person that is not an individual (sole ownership), the full name of each officer and director, and partner, member or owner owning in excess of 10% of equity or stock, including his or her birthdate, title and valid/monitored electronic mail address shall be included on the application.
 In addition, a notarized attestation by the applicant that these individuals are free from felony drug convictions for the last 10 years must be submitted.
-In lieu of the attestation, you can also submit an ICHAT for each person owning in excess of 10% of equity or stock.
+In lieu of the attestation, you can submit an ICHAT for each person owning in excess of 10% of equity or stock.
 You may use this document for the attestation: Sworn Attestation for 2019 Hemp Ag-Pilot Program.

 Note: If you have any questions about completing the forms, you can contact